 For additional information refer to "Item 1.
-Business" section and the "Capital" MD&A section in Truist's Annual Report on Form 10-K for the year ended December 31, 2022 and the "Capital" MD&A section in Truist's Quarterly Report on Form 10-Q for the period ended September 30, 2023.
+Business" section and the "Capital" MD&A section in Truist's Annual Report on Form 10-K for the year ended December 31, 2023.

 Other Capital Ratio Considerations

 Revisions to Definition of Eligible Retained Income